 Laura comes to Washington from 13News Now in Norfolk, Va.
 While in Hampton Roads, Laura’s investigations led to changes in laws, updates to policies and protections for citizens.

-Her work at 13News Now was recognized with two Emmy Awards and multiple nominations.
+Her work at 13News Now was recognized with three Emmy Awards and multiple nominations.
 The Virginias Associated Press also presented Laura with meritorious awards for Public Service Through Journalism and Investigative Reporting.

 Prior to Norfolk, Laura reported at WWBT NBC12 in Richmond, Va.
 There, her reporting uncovered corruption, which left children in vulnerable positions, endangered citizens and wasted taxpayer dollars.
 Laura's stories prompted policy changes at several city agencies.